Clan Grant: Black Watch

-1745 – 1746 rising
+1745 rising

-During the Jacobite rising of 1745 the chief of Clan Grant again supported the British Government.
+During the Jacobite rising of 1745 the Chief of Clan Grant again supported the British Government, as did most of the Clan.
 However once again he withdrew his troops which again led to the defeat of government forces, this time at the Battle of Inverurie (1745).

-One branch of the Clan Grant, the Grants of Glenmoriston, sided with the Jacobites and fought at the Battle of Prestonpans in 1745 and are credited with winning the day due to their timely reinforcement.
-The Grants of Glenmoriston branch also fought as Jacobites at the Battle of Culloden in 1746.
-Eighty-four Grants of Glenmoriston were captured at Culloden and were transported to Barbados, in violation of their terms of surrender, where they were sold as slaves.
+One branch of the Clan Grant, the Grants of Glenmoriston, sided with the Jacobites during the '45.
+They fought at the Battle of Prestonpans in 1745 and are credited with winning the day due to their timely reinforcement.
+The Grant of Glenmoriston branch also fought as Jacobites at the Battle of Culloden in 1746 under the command of the Duke of Perth.
+Eighty-four Grants of Glenmoriston were captured at Culloden and were transported to Barbados, in violation of their terms of surrender, where they were sold as indentured servants.

 At the Siege of Inverness (1746) the commander of the British-Hanoverian Government forces was Major George Grant, whilst amongst the Jacobite commanders was Colonel James Grant.

 Highland clearances

 Clan Grant was one of the few clans not to be affected by the Highland Clearances.
 The "Good Sir James" Grant (Clan Chief from 1773 to 1811) built the town of Grantown-on-Spey for the express purpose of providing for his clansmen to keep them from having to emigrate.
 While other Highlanders were emigrating in the face of the changes that were sweeping away the old Highland way of life, Sir James Grant was busy building an entire town, building schools, mills, factories, a hospital, an orphanage, etc. to provide for his Clan.
 Grantown-on-Spey is a monument to Sir James's loyalty to his clansmen.